Keyboard shortcuts

 Technology

-Choose or roll your technology type where your character is from.
-Take one of the Professional skills listed for your technology type.
-Add +20% to it.
+Choose or roll the technology type where your character is from.
+Take one of the Professional skills listed for your technology type and add +20% to it.

 Society